 - 1. This section requires management to provide protection for each employee exposed to fall and falling object hazards.
-Unless stated otherwise, management must ensure that all fall protection and falling object protection required by this section meet the requirements of this protocol, except that personal fall protection systems required by meet the criteria of DGS AIPP Protocol #19 (Fall Hazard Prevention and Control).

-- 2. This section does not apply:

-- (a) To portable ladders;
+Unless stated otherwise, management must ensure that all fall protection and falling object protection required by this section meet the requirements in section K., except that personal fall protection systems required by this section meet the criteria of DGS AIPP Protocol #19 (Fall Hazard Prevention and Control). - 2.
+This section does not apply: - (a) to portable ladders; - (b) when inspecting, investigating, or assessing workplace conditions or work to be performed prior to the start of work or after all work has been completed.
+(This exemption does not apply when fall protection systems or equipment meeting the requirements of Section K have been installed and are available for workers to use for pre-work and post-work inspections, investigations, or assessments.);

-- (b) When inspecting, investigating, or assessing workplace conditions or work to be performed prior to the start of work or after all work has been completed (this exemption does not apply when fall protection systems or equipment meeting the requirements of this protocol have been installed and are available for workers to use for pre-work and post-work inspections, investigations, or assessments); - (c) To fall hazards presented by the exposed perimeters of entertainment stages and the exposed perimeters of rail-station platforms; - (d) To powered platforms and aerial lifts covered under DGS AIPP Protocol #P-16 (Elevating Work Platforms); and - (f) To electric power generation, transmission, and distribution work if covered under other protocols.
+- (c) to fall hazards presented by the exposed perimeters of entertainment stages and the exposed perimeters of rail-station platforms; - (d) to powered platforms and aerial lifts covered under DGS AIPP Protocol #P-16 (Elevating Work Platforms); - (e) to telecommunications work if covered under other protocols; and - (f) to electric power generation, transmission, and distribution work if covered under other protocols.